Professional Services Businesses for Sale in California

 Environmental Compliance Services / GIS Firm

-Provides professional services in archaeology, architectural history, and geographic information systems, focusing on cultural resource management, environmental compliance, mapping, data analysis, 3D modeling, and historic structure documentation for government agencies, private enterprises, and contract teams.
+Provides archaeology, cultural resource management, GIS mapping, data analysis, 3D modeling, and historic structure documentation focused on environmental compliance for energy, utility, and transportation projects

 Price$6.2M